Confirm-Solutions/imprint/docs/design/model.md

 from the given `GridRange` object before any simulations occur.
-For example, if a `model` defines the grid to be in some space that parametrizes the mean parameter space of the exponential family, it is usually advantageous to compute the mean parameters for each grid-point in `GridRange`, since quantities such as the log-partition function can be computed simply in terms of the mean parameters.
+For example, if a `model` defines the grid to be in some space that parametrizes the mean parameter space of the exponential family, it is usually advantageous to transform the grid-points into the mean parameters, since quantities such as the log-partition function can usually be computed simply in terms of the mean parameters.

 [Simulating](#simulating) gives another justification for having `models` attach to a `GridRange`.